 - The certificate is in the list of device certificates:.
 Import the certificate into the endpoint if necessary.DeviceCertificate ManagementCertificatesDevice Certificates

 - The certificate signer is in the list of trusted certificate authorities:.DeviceCertificate ManagementCertificatesDefault Trusted Certificate Authorities

 - ClickOKto save the server profile.

-- SelectandDeviceAuthentication ProfileAdda new profile.
+- Select, and thenDeviceAuthentication ProfileAdda new profile.

 - Enter aNamefor the profile.

-- Select theLocation.
+- Select theAuthenticationType.

-- Select theServer Profileyou created in 1.
+- Select theServer Profileyou created in step 1.

-- (LDAP only) EntersAMAccountNameas theLogin Attribute.
+- (LDAP Only) EntersAMAccountNameas theLogin Attribute.

 - ClickOKto save the authentication profile.

-- Create a client certificate profile that the portal uses to authenticate the client certificates that come from user devices.When you configure two-factor authentication to use client certificates, the external authentication service uses the username value to authenticate the user, if specified, in the client certificate.
+- Create a client certificate profile that the portal uses to authenticate the client certificates that come from user endpoints.When you configure two-factor authentication to use client certificates, the external authentication service uses the username value to authenticate the user, if specified, in the client certificate.
 This ensures that the user who is logging is in is actually the user to whom the certificate was issued.

 - If you intend for the client certificate to authenticate individual users, select the certificate field that identifies the user.

 - Select theCA certificate, either a trusted root CA certificate or the CA certificate from a SCEP server.
-(If necessary, import the certificate).
+If necessary, import the certificate.

 - (Optional) Enter theDefault OCSP URL.

 - (Optional) Select a certificate forOCSP Verify Certificate.

 - (Optional) Enter theTemplate Namefor the template that was used to sign the certificate.

 - (Optional) Select the following options to specify when to block the user’s requested session:

 - GlobalProtect component does not retrieve certificate status within the number of seconds inCertificate Status Timeout.